Leading by Nature

 In this book Giles not only writes beautifully about how to bridge the gab between nature and business, but also explains in depth the methodologies and processes that he uses to guide teams and leaders through real transformation.

 The book Leading by Nature is not only for sustainability leaders, it is for all leaders.

-Leading by Nature offers practical tools and examples for how to build organisations that are more resilience, adaptable and decentralised.
-It is a book that can help all leaders become more human and to unlock brilliance from their workforce and be future fit.
+Leading by Nature offers practical tools and examples for how to build organisations that are more resilient, adaptable and decentralised.
+It is a book that can help all leaders become more human and to unlock brilliance from their workforce.
 We are living through an EPIC moment.
 We are all experiencing massive wholesale change (e.g halving emissions by 2030, the new age of remote and hybrid working, fragile supply chains, covid, climate, conflict and as a result businesses face massive challenges).
 We can't deal with these challenges with the level of consciousness and mechanistic mindset that created them.

 I had the pleasure of visiting Giles at Springwood Farm to record this interview.

 My first question is WHY? create this place? choose this place? what is the meaning it has for you in your life?

 This place chose me.
 I wasn't ever planning on buying ancient woodland in Sussex.
 I set an intention and 4-5 hours later an email came in about Springwood that was going to be sold to a developer.
 That led to Giles owning the place and running his international leadership centre here at Springwood.

 Time.
 There are trees going back thousands of years.
 It would have been a woodland even before the Romans to the times of the Druids.
 There is a strong ancestral connection here.
 There is a depth of healing potential here.
 I've noticed it and many corporate leaders have sensed this too.